revengelmfao/christmas-assistance-application/README.md

 ## **Installation**
 Ensure you have the following installed:
-* A modern eb browser.
+* A modern web browser.
 * A local online text editor (e.g., VS Code) to customize text

 **To Install**